Unabhängiges Filmfest Osnabrück: Europe Unlimited

 The FilmFest supports the cultural convergence of the European countries and aims at critically accompanying this process with all its political, economical and social implications.
 It goes beyond conventional views and deals with specific aspects of the European unification.
-It is concerned with every day life and problems in Eastern and Western Europe and looks for differences and common interests.
+It is concerned with everyday life and problems in Eastern and Western Europe and looks for differences and common interests.
 It tracks down breaks, approaches faults and detects frontiers.
 In this area of tension filmmaking takes on the crucial part of mediator between the "old and the new Europeans".
 Currently in this section there is no award given.

 Vistas Latinas

 Since 2009 the FilmFest dedicates a part of its programme to Latin America.
 Against the background of noteworthy political, social and economic transformations the contemporary Latin American film presents itself aesthetically ambitious and deals with current social and cultural developments.
 Especially this decisive mixture explains the interest of the sociopolitically committed Osnabrücker FilmFest in the Latin American film.
 By now this section is non-competitive.